symphonists/order_entries/README.markdown

 ## Usage

 1. Add the "Entry Order" field to your section and tick the "Show column" box.
-2. When viewing the section under the Publish menu, order the table by the Entry Order field.
+2. **Click the column heading to sort table** by the Entry Order field to enable drag and drop.
 3. When ordered ascending, drag entries within the table and the orders will be re-saved.